-“I feel a shift from modern geometric lines to more traditional and balanced rooms,” says Heather Wood, owner and designer at Mountainwood Homes.
-“We’re seeing mixes of patterned fabrics with global influences, warm woods in beams, floors, and paneling bring much desired character.
+“I feel a shift from modern geometric lines to more traditional and balanced rooms,” says Heather Wood, owner, and designer at Mountainwood Homes.
+“We see mixes of patterned fabrics with global influences, warm woods in beams, floors, and paneling bring much-desired character.
 People are craving cozy environments with layers of light.”

 There’s also a shift toward more traditional leaning décor and natural materials like rattan and wicker.